Doxuno

 SCOPE AND PURPOSE OF PROCESSING

-Subject matter and purpose: The Processor shall process personal data on behalf of the Controller for the purpose of providing cloud-hosted CRM services, including data storage, retrieval and analytics.
+Subject matter and purpose: The Processor shall process personal data on behalf of the Controller for the purpose of providing cloud-hosted CRM services, including data storage, retrieval, analytics and AI-assisted lead scoring.

 Duration: For the term of the main services agreement between the parties

-Types of personal data: Names; Email addresses; Phone numbers
+Types of personal data: Names; Email addresses; Phone numbers; Financial data

 Categories of data subjects: Customers and clients; Employees and staff